-- space, understanding that desks and room set-up will require use of all space in the calculation.
-This also applies for professional development and staff gatherings. - Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible. - Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
+- Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible. - Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Schedule modifications to limit the number of students in the building or outside learning space (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
 Provide instruction; don't employ punitive discipline. - Staff must maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings.